Stremio/beamup-panel/README.md

    ```

 This script will pull the latest changes from the repository, install dependencies, build the application, and restart the service.
+The user must have permissions to restart the service, this can be done by adding a line like this with `visudo`:
+`beamup ALL=(ALL) NOPASSWD: /bin/systemctl restart beamup-panel.service`

 ### Nginx config example to use as a Proxy
 ```